 You might have tried launching a blog about a new hobby, which ultimately failed or you’re no longer interested in.
-Renewing, in this case, is stupid.
-So make sure you haven’t enabled the automatic renewal feature on domains like this.
+Automatically renewing, in this case, is stupid.

 For your main business domain, you should definitely set up the automatic renewal feature.
-It will put your mind at ease and ensure your blog is always online.
+It will put your mind at ease and ensure your website and blog is always online.

-If you don’t know when your domain is up for renewal, go and check it now.
-All the information you need is inside your registrar/hosting account.
-It should also be in the email sent you at the time of purchase.
+If you don’t know the renewal date, go check it now.
+The information you need is inside your registrar/hosting account.

 Make a note of the date and set a reminder in your calendar.